 Note- there are illustrators that work only through an agent and some only work for traditional publishing houses and do not accept self-publishing queries.

 Amazon, is also a rich resource to check out book covers and all types of book genres that may be similar to your book type.
 Create a picture file of the images/illustrations that you like.
 Once you query an artist, you can share images from the file with them to give them a good idea of the type of illustrations you are looking for.
 Remember, the rule is what you see on a website, is what you will get.
 It is taboo to ask one illustrator to illustrate like another artist.

 Be brave!
 Email artists directly for information and request a quote.

-Here is a list of 11 tips to consider before contacting a children’s book illustrator.
+Here’s a list of 11 things to consider before contacting a children’s book illustrator.

 Have a budget idea for your project even while you are asking for a quote.

 Hire a professional or someone who has some experience in book illustration.
 If you are new to book publishing, it’s best to work with an experienced illustrator- ultimately, it can be less stressful and with the right match you will find it is worth every penny!

 Contact authors the artist has worked with, if you can – this is a great way to see if it has been a good experience for them and will be for you.